Wisdom. Care. Hope.

-Does it seem unusual to you that someone would help another by using wisdom from the Bible?
+Does it seem unusual to you that someone would consider using a Bible to help someone?

-Yes, a good caring psychologist can provide good observational data and is able to help people in some ways, but biblical counseling actually provides deeper insights into the human soul.
+It IS true that a caring psychologist can be a help people in some ways, but biblical counseling actually provides much deeper insights into the human soul than psychology.
 The Bible provides the deepest explanations for human thinking and behavior, and provides the best solutions.

-Read the incredible story in the link below and you’ll see:
+Read the interesting story of Dr. Jenn Chen in the following link and you’ll see:

 There’s more to us than just a physical part (“a body with a brain”).
-There’s an invisible and spiritual aspect as well.
-The Bible will show you who you are, who God is (He’s your maker), and teach you how we’re designed to relate to God and others.
+There’s also an invisible, spiritual aspect as well.
+The Bible will show you who you are, who God is, and teach you how we’re designed to relate to God and others.

 “As we look more closely at life, it becomes clearer and clearer that Scripture is about counseling: …explanations of behavior and emotion, interpretation of external sufferings and influences, definitions of workable solutions…these are all matters to which God speaks directly.”